gokcehan/lf/doc.md

 ## truncatechar (string) (default `~`)

-Truncate character shown at the end when the file name does not fit to the pane.
+The truncate character that is shown at the end when the file name does not fit into the pane.

 ## truncatepct (int) (default 100)

-When a filename is too long to be shown completely, the available space is partitioned in two pieces. truncatepct defines a fraction (in percent between 0 and 100) for the size of the first piece, which will show the beginning of the filename.
+When a filename is too long to be shown completely, the available space is partitioned into two pieces. truncatepct defines a fraction (in percent between 0 and 100) for the size of the first piece, which will show the beginning of the filename.
 The second piece will show the end of the filename and will use the rest of the available space.
 Both pieces are separated by the